 - Ripening Stage: The longer grapes stay on the vines, the more sun-hours they will enjoy and the riper they will be at harvesting time.
 And the riper they are, the less acidity they will have.
 So vintners can alter the grapes’ acidity by setting an earlier or later harvesting date.

 - Aging: When wine ages in oak barrels, its acidity changes.
 Exposure to oxygen starts a process called malolactic fermentation.
 During this process, the malic acid is transformed into lactic acid, which is less dominant.
 As a result, the overall level of acidity decreases and becomes perceivably softer.

 - Addition during Winemaking: Vintners can add acid artificially, typically after the primary fermentation.
 Reasons for doing this range from changing the wine’s color to altering aromas to optimizing balance.

-Both tannins and acid are natural components in grapes.
+Both tannins and acids are natural components in grapes.
 But they contribute very different characteristics.